Disappearance of Damien Nettles: Investigation

-Theories emerged that Nettles fell into the sea following his night out, but his mother dismisses these assumptions.
-She is convinced he suffered at the hands of a drugs gang.
+Theories emerged that Nettles fell into the sea following his night out, but his mother dismissed these assumptions.
+She was convinced he suffered at the hands of a drugs gang.
 She revealed that in spite of Cowes’s upscale reputation, there are people there associated in supplying others with drugs.

 In March 2002, Hampshire Constabulary’s major crime department was passed the case, and details of the investigation were entered on to the Holmes computer system.
 It was at this point that an informant, who in the 1990’s was connected to a local drug dealer named Nicky McNamara, alleged he told police what happened to Nettles.
 In 2010, the informant approached Nettles’ mother as he felt no action had been taken regarding his claims.
 She was told by the informant that McNamara was angered by Nettles whilst they were arguing about drugs, which resulted in McNamara unintentionally giving Nettles a fatal punch.
 The informant claimed Nettles’ body was concealed for three weeks in a drug den, then later buried in Cowes.
 The police investigated, arranged searches and made arrests after Nettles’ mother took the information to them, but they concluded that the informant couldn’t be trusted.

 Various other rumours have transpired over the years, but the one involving McNamara is one that has persisted.
 McNamara died in 2002 of a heroin overdose, and it was then that rumours surfaced suggesting he was involved.
 It was claimed that McNamara made a deathbed confession regarding his involvement in Nettles' disappearance.

+In 2024, Valerie was featured in a comparison contrasting the case with other more recent cases, the disappearance of Jack O'Sullivan and the death of Jay Slater.

 In spite of the many investigations conducted, plenty of campaigning, and production of documentaries seeking a resolution, Nettles’ whereabouts still remains a mystery.